Disaster / Emergency Preparedness

 - Smoking is not allowed inside the shelter

 - Service animals for the hearing and visually impaired will be allowed in the shelter

 - All other animals are welcome at the shelter and Animal Services Staff will be on hand to board pets in the best manner possible

 - Owners of large animals and livestock should make preparations for their animals as very limited support will be provided in a disaster

 Orange County Emergency Services has partnered with South Orange Rescue Squad, who provides free CPR and First Aid classes to the community.
-For more information regarding the types of classes and contact information click here or the logo below.
+View more information regarding the types of classes.